yawar788/JS_Basics/README.md

 # JS Basics
-a code repo for javascript series
+A code repo for javascript fundamentals series.